klueless-project-management/project-management/501-manage-ICT-projects/assessment-part2.md

 1. General Q&A with stack holders
 2. Identify needs vs wants
-3. Review all WizBiz documents
+3. List of all WizBiz documents
 4. Narrow down the list of useful documents

-### Q&A Session with stack holders
+### General Q&A Session with stack holders

 Collaborate with multiple stack holders and ask purposeful questions that understand the points of view from different people